Saving Data Using JSON Parameters

 END

-As the same procedure processes insert, update, and delete operations, only define a single update procedure.
-Leave the insert and delete fields of the configuration with empty values.
+Since the same procedure handles insert, update, and delete operations, you only need to define a single update procedure.
+Leave the insert and delete fields of the configuration empty.

 EXEC [s24].[view_cashbook_json_generic_row_update]